nicholasmanha/finch/README.md

 # Bluesky Requirements
 Components in this library require network access to the Bluesky Queue Server, Tiled, and Ophyd-Websocket.
 The components are designed to work out of the box with the default ports for each service.

 Specific paths/ports can be set at runtime with environment variables, or alternatively passed in as props to components that need them.

-Documentation in progress.
+Documentation for env variables in progress.

 https://github.com/bluesky/bluesky-queueserver